khan-shahnawaz/UtilityBasedCachePartioning/README.md

 $ ./run_8core.sh bimodal-no-no-no-no-lru-8core 1 10 0 gcc_13B.trace.xz gcc_56B.trace.xz GemsFDTD_716B.xz bwaves_1861B.xz gobmk_135B.xz lbm_1004B.xz leslie3d_1186B.xz milc_744B.xz
 ```

+Note : After extracting the file, download the trace files and then save them in the dcp3_traces folder before running the commands.
 Note : You can change the given traces to whatever traces you want to test on.
-(NOTE : Make sure to add the traces in dpc3_traces folder.)
+(NOTE : Make sure to add the traces in dpc3_traces folder)
+Note : You can change the number of instructions you want to run on the traces by changing the 10 in last command with any positive integer value.

 # Traces Folder

 ```
 httPS ://www.dropbox.com/sh/pgmnzfr3hurlutq/AACciuebRwSAOzhJkmj5SEXBa/CRC2_trace?dl=0&subfolder_nav_tracking=1
 ```

+Note : You can download the trace files from the above link and then save them in the dcp3_traces folder.